-Patrick Henry College's literary journal, Vessel (formerly called Cuttlefish), was instituted in the 08-09 school year by Brian Dutze (Literature, 2010), and Dr. Steven Hake is the faculty sponsor.
+Patrick Henry College's literary journal, Westmarch (formerly called The Vessel and before that, The Cuttlefish), was instituted in the 2020 school school year by its Editor-In Chief, Rachel Hankinson.

 The journal accepts fiction and non-fiction submissions from students, alumni, and faculty.

 Per a letter included on the first edition of Westmarch, the name of the publication is one laden with meaning.
 Here's what editor-in-chief Hankinson had to say about it:

 "Many of you have asked why we decided to change the name.
 The meaning of Westmarch is threefold: first the name itself denotates marching westward.
 It only takes a few Western Civ classes to recognize the importance of the western tradition, and how the all-encompassing ideas of the ancient western world continue to shape our hearts and minds today.
 We are still embarking on this journey, running towards our own heavenly Arcadia, and seeking the pathway out of the cave into the Son."